cfragiadakis/Crime-Analysis-in-Chicago/README.md

 West Side is by far the busiest area, and on the contrary, the least crime incidents are recorded in the north.

+More plots and further analysis is available on the dashboards files.